- Less than €1.25 a week per young person currently invested in youth work

 NYCI represents and supports the interests of voluntary youth organisations and uses its collective experience to act on issues that impact on young people.

-We need greater investment in apprenticeships as a concrete step towards halving long-term youth unemployment.
-That was the message from James Doorley, National Youth Council of Ireland (NYCI) Deputy Director, speaking in advance of the publication today (31.07.18) of the organisation’s pre-budget submission.
+We need the development of, and investment in, an access apprenticeships programme to support young people with fewer opportunities and qualifications.
+That was the message from James Doorley, National Youth Council of Ireland (NYCI) Deputy Director, speaking in advance of Budget 2019.